tobega/tailspin-v0/TailspinReference.md

 ## The System objects
 A predefined symbol `SYS` can be used to access certain system-defined functions:
 * `$SYS::nanoCount` returns a nanosecond counter that can be used to determine the time elapsed between two calls.

+## Importing packages
+A tailspin file can be declared to be an importable package by a package statement on the first non-blank line, e.g. `package dep` defines this file as a package named dep.
+This file must be named "dep.tt".

+Importing packages can be done after the package statement, if any, and before any other statement by writing the word "import" followed by a string literal giving the search path to the file to be imported, without the package file suffix, e.g. `import 'lib/dep'` will import the package named "dep" from the folder named "lib".

+Import search paths are interpreted relative to the current working directory.

+The symbols (defined symbols, templates, processors, etc.) defined in the package will be accessible by prepending the package name and a "/" to the symbol name, e.g. package dep defines templates foo which can then be used as `dep/foo`.